xofanna/xofanna/README.md

 ## About me

 - 🚀 Exploring new technologies and developing software solutions.
-- 💻 I’m currently working as {stack you work on} at {company}.
+- 💻 I’m currently working as software engineer.
-- 📖 Learning more about {technologies you are learning}.
+- 📖 Learning more about software and game development.

 ![](https://skillicons.dev/icons?i=unity,blender,cs,python,visualstudio,pycharm,github)